 - Squamous cell carcinoma

-Rarely a sudden onset or increase in number of seborrhoeic keratoses can herald an underlying malignancy (usually adenocarcinoma of the stomach, colon or breast).
+Although skin malignancy is thought to occur by chance in patients with seborrheic warts, studies report the occasional association with Bowen's disease and squamous epithelial dysplasia.
+This occurs more frequently in regions with high solar ultraviolet levels.
+Rarely, a sudden onset or increase in the number of seborrhoeic keratoses can herald an underlying malignancy (usually adenocarcinoma of the stomach but also colon, breast and lung).
 It can be associated with acanthosis nigricans.
-This is known as Leser-Trélat sign.
+This is known as the Leser-Trélat sign.
+The same phenomenon without internal malignancy is known as a pseudo-Leser-Trélat sign.

 Primary care management

-- Remove where cosmetic dislike, repeated irritation or chafing from clothes or diagnostic uncertainty.
+- Remove where there is cosmetic dislike, repeated irritation or chafing from clothes, or diagnostic uncertainty.

-- Removal by cryotherapy (may require repeat treatments), curettage and cautery or shave excision are effective and produce a better result than excision and suture, although a pale white scar can be left.
+- Removal by cryotherapy (this may require repeat treatments), curettage and cautery or shave excision are effective and produce a better result than excision and suture, although a pale white scar can be left.

 When to refer